-Kermit Kaleba is the strategy director of employment-aligned credential programs for Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
-Kaleba leads a portfolio designed to increase the number of occupational short-term credential and AA degree programs.
+Kermit Kaleba is the strategy director for credentials of value for Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
+Kaleba leads a portfolio designed to increase the number of programs leading to occupational short-term credentials and associate degrees.

 More from Kermit